 b.
-ASU Summer Health and STEM Camp:
+Albany State University ("ASU") Summer Health and STEM Camp:

-This camp will provide experiential learning opportunities to high school students in the areas of biology, chemistry/physics and biomedical/healthcare fields.
-Students will engage in scientific experimentation and demonstrations with ASU faculty in the aforementioned areas.
-Additionally, students will meet with keynote motivational speakers and personnel at PPMH for a tour of medical facilities.
+This camp provided experiential learning opportunities to high school students in the areas of biology, chemistry/physics and biomedical/healthcare fields.
+Students engaged in scientific experimentation and demonstrations with ASU faculty in the aforementioned areas.
+Additionally, students meet with keynote motivational speakers and personnel at PPMH for a tour of medical facilities.
+Held in the Summer of 2024, there were approximately 40 student participants.